Posted by Jack Shitama ● Fri, Mar 13, 2020 @ 15:03 PM

 - Programming will be in cabin groups.
 Campers will be with the same group of 10 or less all week, with no mixing with other groups.

 - Activities that increase the likelihood of community transmission will be eliminated.
-These include, but are not limited to: power and sail boating, splashdown, challenge course and off-site travel (field trips).
+These include, but are not limited to: power boating, some challenge course programs and off-site travel (field trips).

 - All meals will be served in to-go boxes to limit contact with surfaces.